fwilleke80/Python-Tests/README.md

 # Python-Tests
-Some test scripts to get to like Python mode
+Some test scripts to get me to like Python mode

 ## Usage
 python test.py [options]